 At A Glance

 Data from FS Series manual.

 What’s in the Box?

 Design and Build

-Takahashi started off as a specialist casting firm, so everything on these telescopes is made the old fashioned way from high-quality castings; no CNC here.
+Takahashi started off as a specialist casting firm, so the focuser, lens ring and that dew cap are high-quality castings; no CNC here.
 The castings are finished in the traditional (and to me, beautiful) lime green enamel.
-As with the larger FS models, the FS-78 is not a compact instrument for its aperture: at 740mm (almost 30”) it is longer than many 4” refractors and has a 95mm diameter tube; but compared to a triplet it is light at 2.6 kg and well balanced.
-The OTA is traditional, in that it contains a number of knife-edge baffles in super-matt black (no flocking paper here), which in part explains its bulk.
+As with the larger FS models, the FS-78 is not a compact instrument for its aperture: at 740mm (almost 30”) it is longer than many 4” refractors and has a 95mm diameter tube.
+Below are photos of the FS-78 next to a Takahashi Sky-90 and a Tele Vue TV-76 so you can see what a big OTA the FS-78 is.

-I mostly use the FS-78 on Takahashi’s own little German equatorial, the P2Z; occasionally atop the AP1200 in my dome.
+I mostly used the FS-78 on Takahashi’s own little German equatorial, the P2Z; occasionally atop the AP1200 in my dome.
 I am reminded of what a pleasure it is to use a driven mount for high powers: you can just relax and gaze without constantly having to shift the image, an important factor in seeing detail.

 By way of comparison, I used a TV-76 (another 3” APO) mounted on a TeleVue Panoramic mount – a simple push-pull alt-az mount, a kind of Dobsonian for refractors.
 At low powers, the Panoramic is ideal for sweeping star fields, but at high powers it’s a pain.
 The alt-az mount requires constant pushing and jiggling to keep up with the Earth’s rotation; frequently you lose the object altogether and have to scan frantically or swap back to low power to get it back.